Rechenberg’s (1+1)-Evolution Strategy (RES)

 Note

-RES is the first ES with self-adaptation of the global step-size, designed by Rechenberg, one recipient of IEEE Evolutionary Computation Pioneer Award 2002.
-As theoretically investigated in Rechenberg’s seminal PhD dissertation, the existence of narrow evolution window explains the necessarity of step-size adaptation to maximize local convergence progress, if possible.
+RES is the first evolution strategy with self-adaptation of the global step-size (designed by Rechenberg, one recipient of IEEE Evolutionary Computation Pioneer Award 2002).
+As theoretically investigated in his seminal Ph.D. dissertation at Technical University of Berlin, the existence of narrow evolution window explains the necessarity of global step-size adaptation to maximize the local convergence progress, if possible.

-Since there is only one parent and only one offspring for each generation, RES generally shows very limited exploration ability for large-scale black-box optimization (LSBBO).
-Therefore, it is highly recommended to first attempt more advanced ES variants (e.g. LMCMA, LMMAES) for LSBBO.
-Here we include it mainly for benchmarking and theoretical purpose.
+Since there is only one parent and only one offspring for each generation (iteration), RES generally shows limited exploration ability for large-scale black-box optimization (LBO).
+Therefore, it is recommended to first attempt more advanced ES variants (e.g., LMCMA, LMMAES) for LBO.
+Here we include RES (AKA two-membered ES) mainly for benchmarking and theoretical purposes.

 Parameters: